A two step process

 This intentional approach cuts down on busywork, providing students with individualized paths through their college career and allowing students to tailor a cohesive, meaningful learning experience.

-Tier 1: Foundational Discovery in Freshmen and Sophomore Years (Recommended: 9-12 hours) Students build foundational knowledge in a variety of disciplines and contexts, including out-of-classroom experience, which may or may not pertain to their major.
+Tier 1: Foundational Discovery in Freshmen and Sophomore Years (Recommended: nine to 12 hours).
+Students build foundational knowledge in a variety of disciplines and contexts, including out-of-classroom experience, which may or may not pertain to their major.
 In this tier, faculty and mentors set learning goals and track student development.

-Tier 2: Integrated Discovery in Junior Year (Recommended: 6 -9 hours) and Self-directed Discovery in Senior Year (Recommended: 3 hours)
+Tier 2: Integrated Discovery in Junior Year (Recommended: six to nine hours) and Self-directed Discovery in Senior Year (Recommended: three hours).

 Students explore connections within and between disciplines and contexts.
 Many students choose to take "integrated" seminars, Integrated Humanities or Integrated Theology, team-taught courses offered over two semesters.
 Students are offered challenging experiences both academically and socially.
 Both faculty mentors and students are responsible for setting goals and tracking development.